madvlad/ConcPerfect17/docs/Design_Doc.md

 ### Key Locations

  There are five different jump themes in ConcPerfect &#39;17.
-They are based on the following locations

-- Taos, New Mexico
+- Green Hills and Grass
-- Pyramid Lake, Nevada
+- Desert background and sand
-- Panther Gap, California
+- 80s Arcade and neon lights
-- Carlsbad, New Mexico
+- Snowy mountains and falling snow
-- Monument Valley, Arizona
+- Hellscape, old stone building

 ### Scale